The SpotMe - Veeva native integration module provides all that is required to connect Veeva with the SpotMe platform.

 - Next, open the Data types tab.
 Here you can see the objects that can be synchronized from the Veeva event into the SpotMe event (users, sessions, speakers, stats, attendance tracking):

 - From the Data types tab, click on Attendance tracking to access the options for this data type:

 Here you can enter a value in the Attendance threshold field.
 This number will correspond to a percentage of the total live stream time (all streams combined) that the attendee needs to have watched in order to be considered as having attended the event.

 For example, if the total combined live stream time is 10 hours, and the value entered for the attendance threshold is set to “20”%, then an attendee will need to have watched at least two hours of live stream (any live streams) to be considered to have attended the event.

-There is another setting here that can be checked or unchecked, in the Attendance tracking and also in the Stats data types, called Track attendance per session.
+There is another setting here that can be checked or unchecked, in the Attendance tracking and also in the Stats data types, called Track stats per session.
 This setting is checked by default:

 More information on this setting is available in the How is the Attendance and Stats data computed for live streams section.

 - An additional setting that can be individually changed for each data type available in the Data types tab (users, sessions, speakers, stats, attendance tracking) is the Auto-sync frequency.
 This option determines how frequently the auto-sync will take place for each data type: